adrien-thierry/hmf-training/markdowns/en/file_upload_en.md

 The upload fault is a vulnerability to upload files with an unauthorized extension, this flaw is due to the incorrect configuration of the upload script or the complete absence of security.
 This is usually present in image upload scripts.

 The purpose of this vulnerability is to upload a file with an unauthorized extension.
-(For example a php code) so as to have access to the target server.
+(For example a PHP code) so as to have access to the target server.

 There are several methods for passing protection, if there is protection.